Dante Arthurs: Criminal investigation

 Initial investigations at the shopping centre identified a few possible suspects.
 Arthurs was known to local detectives due to a sexual assault on an eight-year-old girl in the same area three years earlier.
 Police remained at the crime scene well into the early morning and at 5:00 am the day after Rodriguez-Urrutia Shu's body was discovered, they attended the home of Arthurs who lived with his parents a few hundred metres from the shopping centre.
 After a search of his home, Arthurs was arrested and later charged with wilful murder, two counts of sexual penetration of a child, and deprivation of liberty.

 In his interview with police, Arthurs admitted to digitally penetrating Rodriguez-Urrutia Shu; however, it could not be determined whether this had occurred prior to or after her death.
 During the attack, which was estimated to have lasted between 3 and 5 minutes, Rodriguez-Urrutia Shu's brother knocked on the door of the cubicle having heard movement coming from inside while searching for her.
-Though Arthurs made admissions to hearing the knock on the door and a name being called, neither he nor the police could identify whether Rodriguez-Urrutia Shu was still alive at that time.
+Though Arthurs made admissions to hearing the knock on the door and a name being called, neither he nor the police could determine whether Rodriguez-Urrutia Shu was still alive at that time.
 Rodriguez-Urrutia Shu was left naked and dead or dying on the floor as Arthurs made his escape.